Hurricane-force winds wreak havoc in Britain, head to Europe

 Copenhagen Airport, the Nordic region's busiest airport, closed to all traffic on Thursday evening until Friday at 0700 GMT due to the storm.

 Trains in the northern Netherlands were halted, Dutch Railways said.
-At Amsterdam's Schiphol Airport 50 flights were cancelled, a spokeswoman said, adding there could be further cancellations.
+At Amsterdam's Schiphol Airport 50 flights were canceled, a spokeswoman said, adding there could be further cancellations.

 (Additional reporting by Matthias Baehr in Berlin, Thomas Escritt in Amsterdam and Ole Mikkelsen in Copenhagen; Editing by Andrew Roche and Mohammad Zargham)